floydnoel/react-kit/README.md

 The most important goal is _easy and reliable compatibility with create-react-app_.
 Every user should be able to use this package with no extra steps beyond installing it into their create-react-app project.
 Ensuring this goal will require lots of tests!

-The second most important goal is _documentation_.
-Every prop and argument should be documented, just like any good component library.
-Many examples should be provided, and those examples should form the basis of the snapshot tests.
+The second most important goal is _great documentation_.
+Every prop and argument should be documented and demonstrated, just like any good component library.
+Examples should be provided, and they be reflected in the snapshot tests.
 The documentation itself is a create-react-app project using only components available in this package.

 Other goals include offering built in support for VSCode-based tooling.
 Components and code should support VSCode debugging, [ESLint](eslint.org) linting, and [Prettier](prettier.io) formatting.
 Additionally, _rely on the fantastic open-source community_ of packages whereever possible.
 Writing the universe from scratch is not a goal of this project.
+I'd also like to make styling easy and flexible, while providing enough to make things look decent out of the box.

 ## Status